YezzizzeY/shuffle/README.md

-## Implementation shuffle argument using sigma-protocols.
+## Implementation of shuffle argument using sigma-protocols.
-####S Bayer, J Groth.
+### S Bayer, J Groth.
 Efficient Zero-Knowledge Argument for Correctness of a Shuffle[J].
 Springer Berlin Heidelberg, 2011